Fact-checked by the CapitalLendingNews editorial team

 Are Graduates Making Costly Tax Withholding Errors?

-Incorrect tax withholding is a frequently overlooked budgeting mistake graduates make in their first year of employment.
+Incorrect tax withholding is a frequently overlooked budgeting mistake in the first year of employment.
 A new employee who fills out their W-4 incorrectly — claiming too many allowances or failing to account for multiple income sources — may owe hundreds or thousands of dollars in April that they have not budgeted for.

 The IRS provides a Tax Withholding Estimator tool that helps employees verify they are having the correct amount withheld from each paycheck.
 Using this tool takes less than 10 minutes and can prevent an unexpected tax bill at year-end.
 Common triggers for under-withholding include freelance side income, multiple part-time jobs, or forgetting to update a W-4 after a salary change.

-New graduates should also be aware of FICA taxes — Social Security at 6.2% and Medicare at 1.45% — which are withheld automatically but often surprise first-time earners when they see the difference between gross pay and net pay.
+New graduates should also understand FICA taxes: Social Security at 6.2% and Medicare at 1.45%.
+These are withheld automatically but often surprise first-time earners when they see the difference between gross pay and net pay.
 Misreading gross income as take-home pay is itself a compounding budgeting error that fuels lifestyle inflation and poor cash-flow management.
 For those dealing with credit card balances made worse by these errors, reviewing our guide on common mistakes people make when paying off credit card debt is a useful next step.

 Key Takeaway: Tax withholding errors are a silent budgeting mistake graduates often discover too late.
 FICA taxes alone consume 7.65% of gross income, and an incorrect W-4 can add hundreds in year-end liability.
 The IRS Withholding Estimator eliminates this risk in under 10 minutes.